riicess/Swift-TroubleShooting-Guide/README.md

 > 3. If found, end these tasks.
 > 4. Relaunch Roblox and **immediately** try attaching Swift again as described above.
 > 5. If still 'no Roblox process found', the attempt was likely too early or Roblox truly hasn't started its core process yet; wait a literal second after launching Roblox and try once more. </br>
->If you get an injection timeout but don't crash, try to attach 1-2 times slowly as described above.
+> If you get an injection timeout but don't crash, try to attach 1-2 times slowly as described above.
 >
 >Make sure [antivirus is disabled and exceptions are added](#how-do-i-disable-my-antivirus)
+> Check your roblox version
+> 1. `windows + r` type `%localappdata&` go to roblox/versions , if you use bloxstrap or fishstrap "roblox" should be bloxstrap/fishstrap
+> 2. Make sure you use the roblox version from [weao](https://weao.xyz/) if you dont have that version download it from [rdd](https://rdd.weao.xyz/) download latest version.
 >
->Below fix is from the swift support if this doesnt work try that.
+> Below fix is from the swift support if this doesnt work try that.

 - [Restore the EXE](https://www.youtube.com/watch?v=EWaw1XZJj58)
 - [Add an Exception](#how-do-i-disable-my-antivirus)